aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-json/_index.md

 ### Error Codes

 - **400 Bad Request**: Invalid Aspose.Cells Cloud API URI.
-- **401 Unauthorized**: Invalid access token.
-Or invalid client id and secret.
+- **401 Unauthorized**: Invalid access token, or invalid client ID and secret.
-- **404 Not Found**: The spreadsheet file not accessible.
+- **404 Not Found**: The spreadsheet file is not accessible.
 - **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.

 ## **Where Should You Use the Convert Range to JSON API?**

-- **Real-time Dashboards**: Convert live Excel data to JSON for real-time charting libraries (Chart.js, D3.js).
+- **Real-time Dashboards**: Convert live Excel data to JSON for real‑time charting libraries (Chart.js, D3.js).
 - **Spreadsheet-as-Service**: Excel ranges as JSON endpoints for other microservices to consume.
 - **Webhook Payloads**: Convert spreadsheet data to JSON for webhook notifications.
 - **Rapid Data Prototyping**: Quick conversion of cleaned Excel data to JSON for Python/R analysis.
-- **Machine Learning Pipelines**: Preprocess training data from business-maintained spreadsheets.
+- **Machine Learning Pipelines**: Pre‑process training data from business‑maintained spreadsheets.
 - **E-commerce Operations**: Transform product catalogs or pricing sheets to JSON for website sync.
-- **Reporting Automation**: Generate JSON data feeds from financial models for automated reportin.
+- **Reporting Automation**: Generate JSON data feeds from financial models for automated reporting.
-- **App Configuration**: Manage feature flags, settings, or A/B test parameters in Excel → JSON
+- **App Configuration**: Manage feature flags, settings, or A/B test parameters in Excel → JSON.
-- **Multi-language Support**: Convert localization spreadsheets to JSON for i18n libraries
+- **Multi-language Support**: Convert localization spreadsheets to JSON for i18n libraries.
-- **Dynamic Menus/Navigation**: Manage website navigation structures in Excel, deploy as JSON
+- **Dynamic Menus/Navigation**: Manage website navigation structures in Excel, deploy as JSON.

 ## Why should you use the Convert Range to JSON API?

-- **Developer-Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
-Compared to building custom chart rendering solutions, this significantly reduces the development workload.
+- **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
+Compared to building custom chart‑rendering solutions, this significantly reduces the development workload.
-- **Cost-Effective**: You can convert range data without first uploading the workbook, which saves storage space and reduces costs.
+- **Cost‑Effective**: You can convert range data without first uploading the workbook, which saves storage space and reduces costs.
 - **To Fuel Modern Web & Mobile Applications**: JSON is the native data language of the web.
-By converting Excel ranges to JSON, you can **seamlessly feed live spreadsheet data into JavaScript frameworks** (React, Vue, Angular), mobile apps, or single-page applications (SPAs) without complex parsing logic.
+By converting Excel ranges to JSON, you can **seamlessly feed live spreadsheet data into JavaScript frameworks** (React, Vue, Angular), mobile apps, or single‑page applications (SPAs) without complex parsing logic.
 - **JSON is the lingua franca of modern systems**: compatible with virtually every programming language, database, and web service.
 Unlike proprietary formats, JSON ensures your Excel data can be consumed anywhere.
 - **Structured Data Preservation**
-  - **Intelligent Structure Detection**: Automatically converts tabular data to proper JSON arrays/objects
+  - **Intelligent Structure Detection**: Automatically converts tabular data to proper JSON arrays/objects.
-  - **Header Mapping**: Uses first row as JSON keys for clean object structures
+  - **Header Mapping**: Uses first row as JSON keys for clean object structures.
-  - **Data Type Retention**: Preserves number, date, and boolean types (not just text)
+  - **Data Type Retention**: Preserves number, date, and boolean types (not just text).

 ## How to Use the Convert Range to JSON API with SDKs?